 Dell Inc. is a multinational computer technology company based in the U.S. The company scored average points of 4.6 to finish at the fifth position on the international GGE.
 In the energy criterion, Dell has scored 13/32, because of its targets for reduction of GHG emissions as well as its clean electricity plan.
 However, the company scored low points in its products criterion with a score of 5/16, performing poorly in all fields in this criterion.
 Dell has performed exceptionally well in terms of operations with a score of 14/21, based on its sustainable sourcing of paper fiber.
 The company performed well on its chemical management and avoidance of conflict minerals, while scoring average for its take-back service.

 Apple Inc. is an American multinational corporation that sells computer software and hardware.
 On the international list, Apple stands at the sixth position with a score of 4.6.
 On the energy criterion, Apple scores poorly with a score of a mere 9/32.
-However, the company has performed moderately in sustainable operations with a score of 11/21, by formulating the policies for avoidance of conflict minerals.
-Similarly, a better performance is seen in the products criterion with a score of 11/16.
+However, the company has performed moderately in sustainable operations with a score of 11/21, by formulating the policies for avoiding conflict minerals.
+Similarly, it performs very well on its products criterion with a score of 11/16.
 Exceptional scores are earned in the fields of product energy efficiency and avoidance of hazardous substances in products.
 In fact, Apple gadgets are so good in durability, people hunt for refurbished Macbooks and iPhones online!

 Samsung Group is a South Korean multinational conglomerate, which provides electronic equipments as well as telecommunication products.
 On the energy criterion, Samsung has performed poorly with score of 8/32 due to bad performance in all fields.
 However, a reasonably good score of 9/16 is seen in the products criterion based on its products’ energy efficiency.
 Samsung’s Energy Star-compliant LED TVs are mercury free, and use 40% less power than 2008 Samsung LCD TVs in standard mode.
 The maximum points are scored for sustainable operations – 12/21.
 The main reason for this is a good take-back facility and average performance for chemical management and avoidance of conflict minerals.